Doowybbob/EP_24LCXX/README.md

 eeprom.writeEEPROM(addr, data, len);
 ```

+Where,<br>
-Where 	addr is a 16 bit address to write to within memory.
+addr is a 16 bit address to write to within memory.<br>
-		data is a pointer to the data that should be written to memory.
+data is a pointer to the data that should be written to memory.<br>
-		len is the number of bytes that data will use in memory.
+len is the number of bytes that data will use in memory.<br>

 Reading: